vhaghani26/rocketchip/README.md

 All sequence data for both the samples and reference genome, including reference genome alignment files, are stored in this directory.

 ### 02_fastqc_analysis
-FastQC analysis (quality control) is carried out on raw sequence data, specifically after paired end read data are split, and again after sequence alignment and processing.
+FastQC analysis (quality control) is carried out on raw sequence data, specifically after conversion from an SRA file to FASTQ file, and again after sequence alignment and processing.

 ### 03_sam_files
 `03_SAM_files` contains the SAM files generated for each sample by the reference genome alignment.